spryker/spryker-docs/docs/aop/user/intro-to-aop/aop-overview.md

 In most cases, to try an app from the AOP catalog, you do the following:

-1. In the AOP catalog, select the necessary app and connect it to your shop by clicking the **Connect app** button at the app details page.
-This takes you to the app provider's website of the selected app.
+1. In the AOP catalog, select the necessary app and connect it to your shop by clicking the **Connect app** button on the app details page.
+This takes you to the configuration page of the newly connected app.
+There you will find a link to the app provider's website in case you need to register with them.
 2. On the app provider's website, you obtain the necessary credentials.
-3. In the Spryker AOP catalog, at the selected app details page, you click **Configure** and enter the credentials obtained from the app provider.
+3. In the Spryker AOP catalog, on the selected app details page, you click **Configure** and enter the credentials obtained from the app provider.
 Here you also make necessary settings for the app.

 {% info_block infoBox "Info" %}